 Except for shareholder value, Apple used horizontal and vertical strategic objectives in every balanced scorecard category.
 Leadership understood the value of breaking down the parts in order to make the whole organization function better.

-Most of all, the balanced scorecards helped Apple develop measurable outputs for launching and growing new products.
+Most of all, the scorecards helped Apple develop measurable outputs for launching and growing new products.

 Results from using balanced scorecards

-Apple used balanced scorecards to help plan long-term performance, and created independent, balanced scorecards above and beyond what Harvard Business Review or J.D.
+Apple used scorecards to help plan long-term performance, and created independent, scorecards above and beyond what Harvard Business Review or J.D.
 Power & Associates previously developed.
-Apple used balanced scorecards to help the entire company direct their focus.
+Apple used scorecards to help the entire company direct their focus.

 The way forward